 What States Have All-Offender Ignition Interlock Laws?

 All 50 states have an ignition interlock law in place.
-Each state is unique – a few states require only certain drivers who have been convicted of a second or repeat DUI/WWI/OWI drunk driving charge to install an ignition interlock device.
+Each state is unique, and every case is different.
+Several states require only certain drivers convicted of a second or repeat DUI/DWI/OWI drunk driving charge to install an ignition interlock device.
 Other states require those with a first-time drunk driving conviction to get an ignition interlock if they had a certain BAC level when they were arrested (usually over .10 or .15).
+Some states require a period were an offender cannot drive at all.
+These variations make it difficult to answer the question “is an interlock required?” with a simple yes or no. The Insurance Institute for Highway Safety has an overview of state requirements that is helpful as a first step and can be found here.

-States with all-offender laws require all first-time and subsequent offenders to install an interlock device in their vehicles.
+States with “all-offender laws” require all first-time¹ and subsequent offenders to install an interlock to restore their ability to drive after a impaired driving conviction.

-As of this writing (January 2020) 34 states and Washington, DC, have all-offender interlock requirements:
+As of this writing (April, 2020), have all-offender interlock requirements:

-Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, Kansas, Kentucky, Hawaii, Idaho, Illinois, Iowa, Louisiana, Maine, Maryland, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, Virginia, Vermont, Washington and West Virginia.
+Alabama¹, Alaska, Arizona, Connecticut, Delaware, Kansas, Kentucky (effective 7/2020), Hawaii, Idaho, Iowa, Maryland, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina¹, Oregon, Pennsylvania¹, Utah, Washington and Wyoming¹.

 No matter what state you’re facing a OWI/DUI/DWI charge in, LifeSafer can help.
-Many states, like Iowa, offer incentives (such as reduced fees, shortened time with a license suspension) for installing an interlock.
+Many states, like Iowa, offer incentives (such as reduced fees or shortened time with a license suspension) for installing an interlock.

-If you are required to have an ignition interlock because of a court order or if your state Department of Motor Vehicles (DMV) or licensing agency requires it, LifeSafer has a highly trained location nearby that can install and service your unit.
+If a court order or your state’s Department of Motor Vehicles (DMV) or licensing agency requires you to install an ignition interlock (in-car breathalyzer), LifeSafer’s highly trained technicians at a location nearby can install and service your unit.

 Ready to start?
 Enroll now.